Helmut Brandstätter: Early life and education

 Helmut Brandstätter was born in Vienna as the son of the agricultural politician Ernst Brandstätter (1920–1992), Secretary General of the Presidents' Conference of the Chambers of Agriculture of Austria.

 According to his own statements, Brandstätter grew up in the Mariahilf district of Vienna, but attended elementary school in the Rudolfsheim-Fünfhaus district.
 In 1963, "at the age of eight," the family moved to Perchtoldsdorf near Vienna.
-At the age of ten, he entered the boys' seminar in Sachsenbrunn.
+At the age of ten, he entered the boys' seminar Sachsenbrunn in Kirchberg am Wechsel.
 Three years later, he transferred to the Federal Gymnasium XIII in Vienna-Hietzing, where he graduated in 1973.

 Helmut Brandstätter studied law at the University of Vienna, where he was also chairman of the Austrian Student Union, which is close to the ÖVP and was awarded a doctorate in law in 1978.

 Career in journalism

 In 1982 Brandstätter started his career in the foreign editorial department at ORF public broadcaster.
 In 1982 he became ORF correspondent in Bonn and was responsible for setting up the ORF studio in Brussels in 1986.
 In 1991 Brandstätter became head of the main department for politics and current affairs under General Director Gerd Bacher.
 In 1995, under General Director Gerhard Zeiler, he was responsible for and presented the ORF-Report.

 In 1997 Brandstätter moved to Berlin as managing director and editor-in-chief of the news channel n-tv.
 In 2003 he returned to Austria as managing director and presenter of the newly founded broadcaster Puls 4.
 From 2005 to 2010 he worked as a freelance management consultant and moderator with his own company, Brandstätter Business Communications.
 In 2008, his book Hör.Mir.Zu was published.

-From 2010 to 2018 Brandstätter succeeded to Christoph Kotanko as editor-in-chief of the daily newspaper Kurier and from 2013 to July 2019 also its publisher.
+From 2010 to 2018 Brandstätter succeeded Christoph Kotanko as editor-in-chief of the daily newspaper Kurier and from 2013 to July 2019 also its publisher.

-In May 2019, Brandstätter received the Ari Rath Honorary Prize.